ChristianSch/nextjs-supabase-saas-starterkit/README.md

 pnpm supabase:status
 ```

 To link your local Supabase instance to your project, run the following command, navigate to the Supabase project you created above, and enter your database password.
+Linking is not needed for local development.

 ```bash
 pnpm supabase:link